Thaumatrope

-A thaumatrope is an optical toy that was popular in the 19th century.
-A disk with a picture on each side is attached to two pieces of string.
-When the strings are twirled quickly between the fingers the two pictures appear to blend into one due to the persistence of vision.
+A thaumatrope is an optical toy that was introduced in 1825.
+When the strings attached to the small illustrated disk are twirled quickly between the fingers, the depicted elements on either side of the disk appear to blend into one image.
+It was explained as the result of visual impressions lingering in the mind for about one-eighth of a second after the image has been removed.

 Examples of common thaumatrope pictures include a bare tree on one side of the disk, and its leaves on the other, or a bird on one side and a cage on the other.
 Many classic thaumatropes also included riddles or short poems, with one line on each side.

-Thaumatropes can provide an illusion of motion with the two sides of the disc each depicting a different phase of the motion, but no examples are known to have been produced until long after the introduction of the first widespread animation device: the phénakistiscope.
+In addition to superimposing images, its "persistence of vision" effect is a disputed explanation for the cause of illusory motion in stroboscopic animation and film.
+Thaumatropes can provide an illusion of motion with the two sides of the disc each depicting a different phase of the motion, but no examples are known to have been produced until long after the introduction of the first widespread animation device: the phenakistiscope.

 Thaumatropes are often seen as important antecedents of motion pictures and in particular of animation.

 The name translates roughly as "wonder turner", from θαῦμα "wonder" and τρόπος "turn".